akkoro/assemblylift/README.md

 some event, like an HTTP request.
 AssemblyLift functions are compiled [WebAssembly](https://webassembly.org/) modules, which right now (as of v0.4) can be written in either the [Rust](https://rust-lang.org) or [Ruby](https://ruby-lang.org) programming languages.
 Services are declared in simple [TOML](https://toml.io) documents called _manifests_.
-The AssemblyLift CLI `asml` automates the process of compiling and/or packaging functions, generating Terraform HCL and/or Kubernetes YAML derived from, your manifests, and deploying images and code to the selected provider(s).
+The AssemblyLift CLI `asml` automates the process of compiling and/or packaging functions, generating Terraform HCL and/or Kubernetes YAML derived from your manifests, and deploying images and code to the selected provider(s).

 AssemblyLift leverages Wasm's deny-by-default, sandboxed environment to provide capability-based access to external services.